njh/radiodns-uk/README.md

 * `Gemfile` Used by [Bundler] to list all the dependencies for this project
 * `Rakefile` parent [rake] file, describing build tasks.
 Run `rake -T` to list all the tasks
 * `ansible` contains an [Ansible] playbook, used to deploy the application to the live server
-* `app.rb` the main web server application, request router and controllers
+* `app.rb` the main web server application and top level router
 * `bin` various ruby scripts, used to generate the site
 * `db.rb` this is used to initialise [Sequel] and sets the `DB` constant
 * `genres` collection of JSON files, mapping [TV Anytime] genre IDs to genre names